sebluy/timed/README.md

 Current:

-Add timer to page title.
+Add timer to running time spent in table and list.

 Todo:

+Build network for building aggregates.

+Readme implement subscriptions with equality rather than identity.

+Fix insecure html blah blah blah.

 Allow tick to be managed on-demand using subscriptions.